kamimrcht/webpage/tigs.md

 # First blog post: sneak peek at the -tigs!
-Following a recent discussion on [Twitter](https://twitter.com/bioinfochat/status/1252912873698988035?s=20), I decided to do a high-level presentation of the population of -tigs sequences we encounter lately in k-mers related-papers (counting, assembly, indexing...).
+Following a recent discussion on [Twitter](https://twitter.com/bioinfochat/status/1252912873698988035?s=20), I decided to do a (very) high-level presentation of the population of -tigs sequences we encounter lately in k-mers related-papers (counting, assembly, indexing...).
 We attempted to briefly review some of them our [REINDEER paper](https://www.biorxiv.org/content/10.1101/2020.03.29.014159v2), though they deserve more space!
 I'll mostly cover unitigs, simplitigs and their twin USTs, monotigs, omnitigs but also very related sequences such as super-k-mers.

-**Disclaimer:** my goal here is not to formally present the different types of sequences, since such information can be found in the related articles.
+**Disclaimer:** my goal here is not to formally present the different types of sequences, nor to be exhaustive, since such information can be found in the related articles.
 However, if you find a mistake, I'll be glad to have an opportunity to amend the document!

 ## Introduction
 I'll assume you know what's a de Bruijn graph and k-mers in the following.
 In the following figure all the concepts we will need are present.
 Let's assume we deal with 3 datasets (shown using colored circle/star/square), two of them contain a single read, one of them contains two reads.
 We can build the de Bruijn graph from those reads (k=4).
 Remember that only distinct k-mers are present in the de Bruijn graph, so multiplicities are lost.